frdmn/blog.frd.mn/src/posts/2014-10-19_install-nginx-php-fpm-mysql-and-phpmyadmin-on-os-x-mavericks-using-homebrew.md

 sudo chmod 775 /var/www
 ```

-Remove the current `nginx.conf` (which is also available as `/usr/local/etc/nginx/nginx.conf.default` in case you want to restore the defaults) and download my custom from GitHub:
+Remove the current `nginx.conf` (which is also available as `/usr/local/etc/nginx/nginx.conf.default` in case you want to restore the defaults) and download my custom from *GitHub*:

 ```shell
 rm /usr/local/etc/nginx/nginx.conf